atb033/robotics-navigation-algorithms/robotics_navigation_algorithms/src/tools/2d-grid-ui.md

-# Simple UI Global Planning
+# Simple UI for Global Planning

 This is a simple UI which could be used to create inputs for the global-path-planners.
 Run the following command to run this tool: